-Controls path-based authorization by enabling subrequests (On), disabling subrequests (Off; see the section called "Disabling path-based checks"), or querying mod_authz_svn directly (short_circuit).
+Controls path-based authorization by enabling subrequests (On), disabling subrequests (Off; see the section called "Disabling path-based checks"), or querying mod authz syn directly (short circuit).
 The default value of this directive is On.

 SVNReposName name

 Specifies the name of a Subversion repository for use in HTTP GET responses.
 This value will be prepended to the title of all directory listings (which are served when you navigate to a Subversion repository with a web browser).
 This directive is optional.